pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 #### Step 2

 Next step is to compute the cross-similarity between the given query and reference song frame-wise HPCP features using [`ChromaChrossSimilarity`](https://essentia.upf.edu/reference/std_ChromaCrossSimilarity.html) algorithm.
-The algorithm provides mainly two type of methods based on [2] and [4] respectively to compute the aforementioned cross-similarity.
+The algorithm provides two type of methods based on [2] and [4] respectively to compute the aforementioned cross-similarity.

 In this case, we have to compute the cross-similairty between the `query-true_cover` and `query-false_cover` pairs.